stephanlensky/iYTBP-Vanced-Magisk-Repo/README.md

 # YouTube Vanced - Magisk Repo

-This is the official magisk repo version of the Youtube Vanced project, more info in the [official thread on XDA](https://forum.xda-developers.com/android/apps-games/app-youtube-vanced-edition-t3758757)
+This is the official magisk repo version of the Youtube Vanced project, more info and support in the [official thread on XDA](https://forum.xda-developers.com/android/apps-games/app-youtube-vanced-edition-t3758757)
 The version in this repo **ONLY supports arm/arm64/x86/x86_64 devices and minAPI21 systems**.
 There is also a [black themed variant](https://github.com/Magisk-Modules-Repo/iYTBP-Vanced-Magisk-Repo) of this version available.

 ### NOTE: